Learn about the National Eye Health Education Program (NEHEP)

 NEHEP has developed comprehensive sets of materials and resources to help health educators reach populations who are at higher risk for eye disease and vision loss.

 Glaucoma usually has no warning signs — and half of the people who have it don’t know it.
+Spread the word about how early treatment can stop the damage and help prevent vision loss.

 Low vision can make everyday life harder — but with vision rehabilitation services, many people with this condition can protect their remaining sight and stay independent.